getify/You-Dont-Know-JS/scope-closures/ch3.md

 // TypeError
 ```

-Because we used strict mode, the assignment failure is reported as a `TypeError`; in non-strict mode, such an assignment fails silently with no exception.
+Because we used strict-mode, the assignment failure is reported as a `TypeError`; in non-strict-mode, such an assignment fails silently with no exception.

 What about when a `function` expression has no name identifier?